State / Territory Benefits - New York

 Deceased Veterans can receive a diploma.
 The Child or Spouse of a deceased Veteran who met the criteria listed above may apply and accept a posthumous diploma on the Veteran's behalf.

-Employment Assistance: Section 242 of the New York State Military Law provides 30 calendar days or 22 workdays of military leave with full pay in any calendar year or continuous period of ordered duty that spans more than one calendar year.
+Leave Authorized for Activation of National Guard and Army Reserves: Section 242 of the New York State Military Law provides 30 calendar days or 22 workdays of military leave with full pay in any calendar year or continuous period of ordered duty that spans more than one calendar year.
 In addition, the State provides continuation of Family coverage under the State's health insurance plan, at no cost to the enrollee, for the period of federally ordered military duty or 12 months minus the period of time the employee is in full pay status.
 Under the provisions of the " Supplemental Military Leave" agreement, after leave at full pay benefits provided under Section 242 of the Military Law are exhausted, eligible employees will receive the difference between their regular state salary and their regular military pay for the time period covered by the agreement.

 Eligibility: State employees who are called up for active duty in the Reserves or National Guard.

-Civil Service Preference: The State Constitution requires that examinations for appointment or promotion in State service be competitive, so far as practicable.
+Civil Service Preference (State): The State Constitution requires that examinations for appointment or promotion in State service be competitive, so far as practicable.
 At the same time, it contains a significant exception to the strict rule of competition by giving additional credits in competitive examinations to war Veterans.
 Disabled Veterans receive 10 points additional credit on their examination scores in open-competitive examinations and five points in promotion examinations.
 Non-disabled Veterans are granted five points in open-competitive examinations and two and one-half points in promotion examinations.
 In every case, however, the Veteran must attain a passing mark on an examination before additional credits may be added to his/her score.
 The additional credits may not be applied to raise a failing grade to a passing one.

 Eligibility: Veterans eligible for the credits are those who: